 House fire in Iberville Parish leaves one man dead

-IBERVILLE PARISH - Iberville Fire officials are responding to a reported house fire on 31170 Robinson Road, that left a man dead.
+IBERVILLE PARISH - Fire crews are responding to a house fire on 31170 Robinson Road, that left a man dead.

-According to the Iberville Sheriff's office, the house was fully engulfed in flames after it quickly spread from inside a bedroom.
+According to the Iberville Sheriff's office, the house was fully engulfed in flames when they arrived on the scene.
+It spread from inside a bedroom in the home.

-A 74-year-old man in a wheel chair was inside the home along with his daughter, another woman, and three children at the time of the fire.
+Authorities say a 74-year-old man in a wheelchair, along with his daughter, another woman, and three children were in the house during the blaze.

-According to the victim's daughter, she tried to get him out of the house but was overwhelmed by smoke and couldn't get him out in time.
+The victim's daughter told WBRZ she tried to get her father out of the home, but she was overwhelmed with smoke.
 She and the others made it out okay.

 More News